braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ##### Order completed {#order-completed}

-When you _track_ an event with the name `Order Completed` using the format described in Segment's [ECommerce API](https://segment.com/docs/spec/ecommerce/v2/), we will record the products you've listed as [purchases]({{site.baseurl}}/user_guide/data_and_analytics/export_braze_data/exporting_revenue_data/#revenue-data).
+When you track an event with the name `Order Completed` using the format described in Segment's [eCommerce API](https://segment.com/docs/spec/ecommerce/v2/), we will record the products you've listed as [purchases]({{site.baseurl}}/user_guide/data_and_analytics/export_braze_data/exporting_revenue_data/#revenue-data).

-In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#track-purchase) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#track-purchase) destinations, the default mapping can be customized through the Track Purchase Action.
+In the [web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#track-purchase) and [cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#track-purchase) destinations, the default mapping can be customized through the track purchase action.

 {% endtab %}

 {% tab group %}
 #### Group

-When you call _group_ in Segment, we will record a [custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) with the name `ab_segment_group_<groupId>`, where `groupId` is the group's ID in the method's parameters.
+The group call will record a [custom attribute]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) with the name `ab_segment_group_<groupId>`, where `groupId` is the group's ID in the method's parameters.
 For example, if the group's ID is `1234`, then the custom attribute name will be `ab_segment_group_1234`.
 The value of the custom attribute will be set to `true`.

-In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile-1) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the group event type is a default trigger for the update user profile action; however, this mapping can be customized.
+In the [web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile-1) and [cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the group event type is a default trigger for the update user profile action; however, this mapping can be customized.
 In addition, a group call can be used to trigger custom actions.

 {% endtab %}
 {% tab Page %}